ParadoxV5/template-ruby-gem/README.md

 ### [`sig/**`](sig/)

 Have you heard of [RBS](https://github.com/ruby/rbs)?
 Yep, Ruby 3 introduced this official type checking system.
+(And we are at Ruby 4 now!)
 The convention is to put your RBS signatures in this folder.